OpenEvalProject/evals/manuscripts/elife-80499/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/0313jb750 Institute of Apicultural Research/Key Laboratory of Pollinating Insect Biology, Ministry of Agriculture and Rural Affairs, Chinese Academy of Agricultural Sciences Beijing China
+1. Institute of Apicultural Research/Key Laboratory of Pollinating Insect Biology, Ministry of Agriculture and Rural Affairs, Chinese Academy of Agricultural Sciences Beijing China ([ROR:0313jb750](https://ror.org/0313jb750))
-2. https://ror.org/04fnxsj42 Department of Biology, University of North Carolina Greensboro Greensboro United States
+2. Department of Biology, University of North Carolina Greensboro Greensboro United States ([ROR:04fnxsj42](https://ror.org/04fnxsj42))
-3. https://ror.org/0432jq872 Delta Research and Extension Center, Mississippi State University Stoneville United States
+3. Delta Research and Extension Center, Mississippi State University Stoneville United States ([ROR:0432jq872](https://ror.org/0432jq872))
-4. https://ror.org/011hc8f90 Biological and Biotechnology Sciences Branch, U.S. Army Research Office, DEVCOM-ARL Baltimore United States
+4. Biological and Biotechnology Sciences Branch, U.S. Army Research Office, DEVCOM-ARL Baltimore United States ([ROR:011hc8f90](https://ror.org/011hc8f90))
-5. https://ror.org/04tj63d06 Department of Applied Ecology, North Carolina State University Raleigh Canada
+5. Department of Applied Ecology, North Carolina State University Raleigh Canada ([ROR:04tj63d06](https://ror.org/04tj63d06))
-6. https://ror.org/0160cpw27 Department of Biological Sciences, University of Alberta Edmonton Canada
+6. Department of Biological Sciences, University of Alberta Edmonton Canada ([ROR:0160cpw27](https://ror.org/0160cpw27))

 † Corresponding author

 ## Abstract

 Reproduction involves the investment of resources into offspring.
-Although variation in reproductive effort often affects the number of offspring, adjustments of propagule size are also found in numerous species, including the Western honey bee, Apis mellifera .
+Although variation in reproductive effort often affects the number of offspring, adjustments of propagule size are also found in numerous species, including the Western honey bee, Apis mellifera.
 However, the proximate causes of these adjustments are insufficiently understood, especially in oviparous species with complex social organization in which adaptive evolution is shaped by kin selection.
 Here, we show in a series of experiments that queens predictably and reversibly increase egg size in small colonies and decrease egg size in large colonies, while their ovary size changes in the opposite direction.
 Additional results suggest that these effects cannot be solely explained by egg-laying rate and are due to the queens’ perception of colony size.
 Egg-size plasticity is associated with quantitative changes of 290 ovarian proteins, most of which relate to energy metabolism, protein transport, and cytoskeleton.
 Based on functional and network analyses, we further study the small GTPase Rho1 as a candidate regulator of egg size.
 Spatio-temporal expression analysis via RNAscope and qPCR supports an important role of Rho1 in egg-size determination, and subsequent RNAi-mediated gene knockdown confirmed that Rho1 has a major effect on egg size in honey bees.
 These results elucidate how the social environment of the honey bee colony may be translated into a specific cellular process to adjust maternal investment into eggs.
 It remains to be studied how widespread this mechanism is and whether it has consequences for population dynamics and epigenetic influences on offspring phenotype in honey bees and other species.

 ## Introduction